Share Holding Pattern: Definition, Meaning and Analysis

 What does this tell us?

-• The promoters have a big stake, so they care about the company’s success.
+• The promoters have a significant stake, so they are invested in the company’s success.

 • Regular people like the company because they own 30%.

-• Big investors like banks trust the company, which is a good sign.
+• Large investors, such as banks, trust the company, which is a positive sign.

 Now, if you check the pattern next quarter and see the promoters sold 10% of their shares, you’d want to know why.
 If they want to start a new factory, that’s okay.
 But if they sold because they think the company will fail, you might not want to invest.